 - Humanoid Aliens: Their art depicts them as such.

-- Our Fairies Are Different: Well their aliens for one, and have the ability to raise their body temperature to burn someone (which is extremely effective when they swarm a target.
+- Our Fairies Are Different: Well they're aliens for one, and have the ability to raise their body temperature to burn someone (which is extremely effective when they swarm a target.

 A verdant world.
 In the eve of the Galactic Civil War, a rebel cell known as Iron Squadron hailed from Mykapo and attempted to liberate the planet from Imperial rule, but failed.
 Later, the Empire would enforce a lockdown on the world to prevent further rebel activities, which would stir the successors to Iron Squadron to action.